 The certificate is awarded to students completing the required courses with passing grades in each course (a combined minimum grade point average of 2.0 on a scale of 4.0).
 All courses must be taken through UMass Amherst.

 Learn more about this program:

-Click here for more information on the Criminal Justice Studies Certificate.
+Click here for more information on the Criminology and Criminal Justice System Certificate.

 |Type of Fee||Amount|

 |Summer Fee per credit||$445|

 |Registration Fee per semester||$60|

 Click here to browse our course listings.

 *applicable when you register after deadline; non-refundable unless course has been cancelled